 “The test developed by EMPE is easy to use, offer prompt results, do not demand sophisticated safety laboratories and clearly has the potential to play an important role in controlling drug resistant tuberculosis in many high tuberculosis burden areas around the globe.”

-– Dr. Sven Hoffner, responsible for the WHO Supranational Reference Laboratory for drug resistant TB at the Public Health Agency of Sweden.
+– Dr. Sven Hoffner (Fr.
+Director of the WHO Supranational Reference Laboratory for drug resistant TB and the Public Health Agency of Sweden) and faculty at the Dept. of Public Health Sciences at Karolinska Institute.

 EMPE's diagnostic solutions